Transartic/pdw/README.md

 - [markdown-it] - Markdown parser done right.
 Fast and easy to extend.
 - [Semantic-UI] - User Interface is the language of the web

-## Team
+## Team - Role
-- Alex Zinn
+- Alex Zinn - Backend
-- Cody Gonzalez
+- Cody Gonzalez - Front End
-- Jake Nalls
+- Jake Nalls - Front End
-- Joseph McFatridge
+- Joseph McFatridge - Front End
-- Raju Gharti
+- Raju Gharti - Backend
-- Tish Vo
+- Tish Vo - Front End

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.
 Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)